 “From that one brief answer of what we do for work, others will make conclusions about our intelligence, education, income, drive, and value to society.”
 Tulipano wrote.

-Charles Faraone, in answering the Quora question “Does your job define who you are,” agrees that a job title affects perception.
+Charles Faraone, in answering the Quora question “How does your job define who you are,” agrees that a job title affects perception.

 “For almost 40 years I’ve been fortunate to get away with being ‘the boss’ and there’s no doubt in my mind about the connection between the job title, how I’m perceived (by employees, suppliers, landlord, bankers, salespeople, family, friends, customers, competitors, strangers) and how I perceive myself,” he wrote.